kitlangton/scala-school-site/markdown/partition.md

 partition

-Returns two lists; the first containing elements that satisfy that predicate, and the second containing the rest.
+Returns **two** lists; the first containing elements that satisfy that predicate, and the second containing the rest.

-It's all very cool!

 ```scala
 def partition(p: A => Boolean): (List[A], List[A])